abdullah89255/Steps-to-Find-Vulnerabilities/README.md

 - **Combine Tools**: No single tool catches everything.
 Use a mix of scanners (e.g., Qualys for SSL, OWASP ZAP for app vulnerabilities) for comprehensive coverage.[](https://www.coresecurity.com/blog/top-14-vulnerability-scanners-cybersecurity-professionals)
 - **Secure Development**: If you’re building or maintaining the site, integrate vulnerability scanning into your CI/CD pipeline using tools like Acunetix or Snyk.[](https://www.acunetix.com/vulnerability-scanner/)[](https://snyk.io/website-scanner/)

-### Next Steps
-To proceed, please share your website’s URL (if you’re comfortable) or let me know specific details about your site (e.g., is it WordPress-based, custom-built, or hosted on a specific platform?).
-I can recommend tailored tools or configurations.
-Alternatively, start with a free scan using Qualys SSL Labs (ssllabs.com) or OWASP ZAP to get a baseline of your site’s security.

-If you have any questions or need help setting up a specific tool, let me know, and I can walk you through it! 😊